 Using the RBS feature, the Chrysler Pacifica Hybrid is capable of helping charge the battery when braking or stopping.
 So this is engaged (once activated) upon coming to your stop and slowing down (i.e. lower speeds 0-10 mph).
 Once enabled in the “L” drive mode, the standard Max Regeneration cluster messaging icon appears to assure you of the increased system regeneration.

-The RBS replenishes the vehicle’s high voltage battery during deceleration and is particularly useful in stop-and-go city traffic.
-The electric motors that propel the vehicle forward can operate as generators when braking.
-The RBS recharges the high voltage battery under certain braking conditions by recapturing energy that would otherwise be lost while braking.
-The electric power that is generated goes back into the high voltage battery for later use, for example when acceleration is desired.
+The RBS replenishes the vehicle’s high-voltage battery during deceleration and is particularly useful in stop-and-go city traffic.
+The electric motors propel the vehicle forward and can operate as generators when braking.
+The RBS recharges the high-voltage battery under certain braking conditions by recapturing energy that would otherwise be lost while braking.
+The electric power that is generated goes back into the high-voltage battery for later use, for example, when acceleration is desired.

 Hard Breaking and The Regenerative Braking System in the Chrysler Pacifica Hybrid